Chinese firm's COVID-19 drug claims draw skepticism | Health

 In an April 2 client note, analysts from Beijing-based brokerage China Renaissance cited Kintor's progress reports as evidence of the "potentially wider application of Proxalutamide."
 They gave the stock a "buy" recommendation and set a target price of HK$50.75.
 Kintor's stock now trades at about HK$66, having reached a record high HK$82 in late April.
 "The stock price is majorly driven by the COVID-19-related clinical progress," said Sam Hu, analyst at CMB International in Hong Kong.

 One of the study's authors is a consultant hired by a Brazilian Health Ministry official who is an ally of the country's President Jair Bolsonaro.
 The president is a vaccine skeptic and a critic of masks and lockdowns who has promoted discredited COVID-19 remedies such hydroxychloroquine.
-The health official, Helio Angotti, assigned a team of consultants to find evidence to support Bolsonaro's unfounded medical claims.
+The health official, Helio Angotti, assigned a team of consultants to find evidence to support Bolsonaro's unfounded medical claims, Reuters reported in a related story https://www.reuters.com/business/healthcare-pharmaceuticals/man-behind-brazils-search-miracle-covid-19-cures-2021-05-14 today.
 Angotti declined to comment.
 Bolsonaro's office did not respond to written questions from Reuters.
 The consultant who co-authored the Proxalutamide study, Ricardo Zimerman, did not respond to requests for comment.

 RESEARCH AND POLITICS Lu said Kintor is in talks with Brazilian federal health regulator Anvisa about conducting its own clinical trial.
 Anvisa said in a statement that Kintor had not filed any formal request to conduct a trial, but did not comment on any talks between the regulator and the company.